Toowan0x1/2D_Map_Parsing/README.md

 - `0`: Empty space (floor)
 - `N`/`S`/`E`/`W`: Starting position of the player with the letter representing the cardinal direction they are facing when the program starts.

+## Parsing methodology

+- **Take data** : first pass on the .cub file, for example with a _static variable_, to get the 6 first required data.
+RGB colors and paths of the images can be placed in an array, and check the validity of each path and colors.
+In this implementation, the order of declaration of textures or colors does not matter, but must be declared correctly and without gaps or duplication.

+- **Turn map into rectangle** : Once the data is retrieved, check the _longest line_ of the map, and enlarge the size of each shorter line with spaces to form a rectangular.
+This will facilitate the vertical check of the map.

+- **Horizontal check** : check for each line if the characters are valid characters `"01NSEW "`.
+In case of space, check if the character preceding the space is a `1`, and if the next character following the **space string** is a `1` or the end of line.
+So it is possible to have space holes in a map provided that this hole is surrounded by walls.

+- **Vertical check** : The vertical check follows the same logic, constant verification that a wall is present before and after a space string.
+The combination of the vertical and horizontal check will allow to create any type of map, rounded or with islands, while checking that there is no opening, in example a `0` not surrounded by `1`.

 ## Example usage
 The program can be run by passing it a .cub file as parameter (examples in [maps](https://github.com/Toowan0x1/cub3d_parsing/tree/main/maps)).